-The measles-mumps-rubella (MMR) vaccine is the best way to protect against mumps.
-Some vaccinated people may still get mumps if they are exposed to the virus.
-But the risk of getting disease in a vaccinated person is much lower compared to an unvaccinated person.
+The measles-mumps-rubella (MMR) vaccine is the best way to help protect against mumps.
+Among those vaccinated, some may still get mumps if they are exposed to the virus but the risk of getting the disease in a vaccinated person is much lower compared to an unvaccinated person.

 Children should get two doses of the MMR vaccine:

 - the first dose at age 12-15 months